keinhaar/gwtswing/README.md

 Looks like Swing?
 Thats the goal! :-)

 The call of 'GUtilities.addToWidget' appends your GWTSwing UI to the Web Page.

+Porting an existing Swing application is now nearly as easy as replacing all "J" with "G".

 ## Demo
 A small demo application, which shows some of the main UI components can be found here: